mobxjs/mobx-state-tree/docs/intro/philosophy.md

 // throws exception in one second for using an stale object!
 ```

-Despite all that, you will see that the [API](/API/) is quite straightforward!
+Despite all that, you will see that in practice the API is quite straightforward!

 ---